SimonHarte/SpartanGrid/Documentation.md

 }
 ```

-Note that you cannot make a mobile first, global configuration because the global mixins like `.grid-span()` can not be reassigned inside media queries.
+Note that you cannot make a mobile first, global configuration because unlocked mixins like `.grid-span()` can not be reassigned inside media queries and will use global values.

 > Of course `.grid-generate()` will generate all the grid styles in the given viewport, so with three viewports you'll have three times the normal css.
 That's why we invested a lot of effort into keeping the base css as tiny as possible ;).